sisensers/sisense-embedsdk-react/README.md

-# Getting Started with Sisense EmbedSDK React
+# Getting Started with Sisense Embed SDK React
+Typescript React component for embedding [Sisense](https://www.sisense.com/platform/embedded-analytics/) into a react application, using [Sisense Embed SDK](https://sisense.dev/guides/embedding/embed-sdk.html) as a React Component.

+Yes, it's true, I _would_ like like web searches for "how to embed Sisense into react" to find this page!

-## Using the EmbedSDK component in your application
+## Using the Sisense Embed SDK component in your react application

 Install using npm
 ```